knownorigin/docs.knownorigin.io/docs/guide/creating-editions.md

 Scarcity vs abundance comes into play when making the choice about edition size.
 We support and promote both `single-edition` and `multi-edition` artworks.
 Please reach out on [Discord](https://discord.gg/2whPWbq) to speak to other artists about this age-old topic of scarcity vs abundance, ultimately it's your call.

-**Accepting offers only**

-Setting this means a collector will only be able to _make you an offer_ and not directly purchase your work at a _buy now_ price.

 **Price**

-If set, this is the `ETH` price for an individual token.

 Pricing is hard from our experience, especially for new comers to the space, please reach out on [Discord](https://discord.gg/2whPWbq) to speak to other artists on this subject.